Interventions

 a) couples already known to be at risk for adverse pregnancy outcomes (e.g., due to prior pregnancy complications or chronic illness), or

-b) couples referred from general individual PCC after risk assessment (including medication use, genetic disorders in the family, or specific working conditions of women).
+b) couples referred from general individual preconception care after risk assessment (including medication use, genetic disorders in the family, or specific working conditions of women).

 - standardized risk assessment tools;